CryptoOnion/doc/getting_started/multitier_setup.md

 1. TOC
 {:toc}

-Scala Loci is a distributed multitier language.
+ScalaLoci is a distributed multitier language.
 This means that you can write distributed applications as if they were one single application.
 When compiling your program, it will be 'sliced' into multiple parts and the compiler will create an executable for each **_peer_** (the machines that are going to run parts of your program).
-All the network communication logic will be generated automatically by Scala Loci.
+All the network communication logic will be generated automatically by ScalaLoci.

 This part of our tutorial will cover the peer setup of your application where you define the different types of nodes in your distributed application and their relationship (the topology of your network).

 ## Imports
 In the same directory as your build.sbt, create the folder src/main/scala with the file `Chat.scala`.
 This will be our chat application.

-Add the following imports to `Chat.scala` make Scala Loci available in your program:
+Add the following imports to `Chat.scala` make ScalaLoci available in your program:

 ```scala
 import loci._ // the loci language